- Could it be true? Could God have become man two thousand years ago on the first Christmas night?

 Is Christmas possible?
 This question has no easy answer.
 It is so difficult that more than reason is required in its service.
 But then more than reason is required to answer most questions that truly matter.

 Read the full article at The American.

-Michael R. Strain is a research fellow at the American Enterprise Institute.
+Michael R. Strain is a resident scholar at the American Enterprise Institute.